jazdzewt/Finite_state_machine_simulation_python/README.md

 ##Project description

-This project simulates a finite automaton \( M = (Q, \Sigma, \delta, q_0, F) \).
+This project simulates a finite automaton M = (Q, Σ, δ, q_0, F).
 The simulator processes input strings consisting of input symbols, draws the transition diagram, and highlights the current state.
 After processing, it displays whether the input string is accepted.

 Transitions: